scottrlarson/profession/content/services/information/management/system.md

 ## Support

 Individual support issues are handled on an individual bases, or by contract.
-Can check my [rates](/#rates) for more information.
+Check my [rates](/#rates) for more information.

 ## Terms
 - The **Security, Upkeep, and Backup System Management** services covers the installation and upkeep of each service.
 I remotely manage and customize the service's settings to help prevent most problems from causing system downtime or loss of data.
 If a problem is identified during my normal monitoring, I will contact you and let you know a normal servicing needs to happen, and we can talk about [fees](/#rates) or I can send you a quote of service.